rjfmachado/step-ca-azure/README.md

   az account show -o tsv --query name
   ```

 1. The automation expects your SSH public key to be present in the environment variable CA_SSH_PUBLIC_KEY.
-You need to manage from where you'll login to the CA and ensure the matching private key is present.
+You need to manage from where you'll login to the CA and ensure the matching private key is present there.

+1. You can also set the Database server admin password in the DB_ADMIN_PASSWORD

 1. Set the target Resource Group by configuring the environment variable AZURE_RG_NAME (default:pki).
 Set the target Azure Region by configuring the environment variable AZURE_LOCATION (default:westeurope).